Dropbox

 CM

-I joined because I wanted to work somewhere where the work mattered in people's lives and was not predatory, trying to use psychology to trick people into doing things that they don't want to do or buy things that they don't want to buy.
-I feel like the value we provide as a company is just honestly, truly trying to help people recapture time and energy that they can get back to their families or communities or people they care about.
-So in that way, it feels very easy to sleep at night and feel committed to the work.
+I joined because I wanted to work somewhere where the work mattered in people's lives.
+The value we provide as a company is truly trying to help people recapture time and energy so that they can give back to their families, communities, and people they care about.
+So in that way, it feels very easy to be committed to the work.

 AL